yasmin-aumeeruddy/kubeconfig-microservices/README.md

 The `system` microservice returns the JVM system properties of the running container and it returns the pod’s name in the HTTP header making replicas easy to distinguish from each other.

 The `inventory` microservice adds the properties from the system microservice to the inventory.
 This demonstrates how communication can be established between pods inside a cluster.
-To build these applications, navigate to the start directory and run the following command.
+To build these applications, navigate to the start directory and run:

 `mvn clean package`

-When the build succeeds, run the following command to deploy the necessary Kubernetes resources to serve the application.
+When the build succeeds, run the following command to deploy the necessary Kubernetes resources to serve the application:

 `kubectl apply -f kubernetes.yaml`